 CLASSES & small groups

-Classes & small groups gatherings take place in a variety of ways and places. some classes are offered here on campus and some are hosted in homes.
+Classes & small group gatherings take place in a variety of ways and places. some classes are offered here on campus and some are hosted in homes.

 - Coffee & Christ-10:00am-led by Mark Ford.
 Tuesday mornings in the Small Dining Room.

-GMV Women's Accountability Group-9:00am in the Small Dining Room- led by Pam Irons & Suzanne Frazier.
+GMV Women's Accountability Group-9:00am in room 304- led by Pam Irons & Suzanne Frazier.
 GMV Women are you interested in meeting weekly with other women to share our Christian walk with one another?!
 This would be a time to share and pray for one another.
 Women of all ages are encouraged to come.
 The group was formed to afford a safe and confidential space within our GMVUMC Church’s congregation where ladies can come together and address in a group setting questions such as:

 Where have I seen Jesus at work in my life this week?